Patient and community satisfaction

 Strong rating of care

-UC Davis Medical Group's overall rating of care exceeded the state average in the 2013 Patient Assessment Survey, a survey of nearly 59,000 health-care consumers statewide about patient care received in 2012.
+UC Davis Medical Group's overall rating of care exceeded the state average in the 2014 Patient Assessment Survey, a survey of nearly 59,000 health-care consumers statewide about patient care received in 2013.
 The survey is conducted by the nonprofit California Cooperative Healthcare Reporting Initiative.
-UC Davis earned a score of three on a scale of one to four (four being highest) in the four individual categories: communication with patients, coordination of patient care, helpfulness of office staff and timeliness of care and services.
+UC Davis earned a score of four out of four in the individual category "coordinating patient care," and three out of four (four being highest) in the individual categories: communication with patients, helpful office staff, timely care and service, and staying healthy.